Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 # Customizable Dataset Generator using GPT

 This project provides a flexible framework for generating synthetic datasets using OpenAI's GPT model or a custom text file.
-It can be easily adapted to generate various types of text data based on user-defined topics and prompts, with a focus on creating realistic interactions between two roles (e.g., customer and support agent).
+It can be easily adapted to generate various types of text data based on user-defined prompts, with a focus on creating realistic interactions between two roles (e.g., customer and support agent).

 ## Table of Contents